Regionalliga: 2012–present

+At the end of March 2023, the Western German Football Association (WDFV) confirmed the Regionalliga West's status as a professional league for the first time with regard to the 2023–24 season's licensing procedure.
+North Rhine-Westphalia had already classified the league as such in the 2020–21 season to enable the "numerous professional footballers" to continue practicing their profession.
+At that time, for example, the game operations in the four remaining regional leagues had been stopped prematurely.

 Changes to promotion rules from 2018

 At the 96th DFB-Bundestag in December 2017, delegates decided to change the promotion rules and, without success, reduce the number of leagues to four.
 To achieve this, a temporary solution was put into place for the 2018–19 and 2019–20 seasons.
 Four teams were promoted and there were three guaranteed promotion places from the champions of the five regional leagues.
 The champion of the southwest league, which gave up its second playoff place, were promoted automatically in the next two seasons.
 Additionally there were two teams promoted from the other four regional leagues.
-In the 2018–19 season, the champion of the northeast league were also be promoted directly.
+In the 2018–19 season, the champion of the northeast league was also promoted directly.
 The winner of the third guaranteed promotion place was decided by the drawing of lots.
 The remaining two regional league champions of the 2018–19 season faced off in a two-legged playoff determining the fourth promotion place.
 The two regional leagues whose teams took part in the playoff automatically had promotion places for the 2019–20 season.
 As a result, the third division has had four relegation places.